pop-team/pop-java/docs/plugin.rst

    ComboxPlugin class signature

-The combox server must inherits from the super class ComboxServer located in the package popjava.combox in the POP-Java library.
+The combox server must inherit from the super class ComboxServer located in the package popjava.combox in the POP-Java library.
 The :num:`fig-comboxserver-class` shows the ComboxServer class signature.